|Empirical I/O Performance Metrics|

 |Simple, Quick, and Easy – plus Private, Secure, and Cost-Effective Too!|

 Determining and assessing storage I/O performance can be complicated (if not perplexing).
-A primary goal of hIOmon is to help simplify such efforts without sacrificing accuracy, precision, and relevance.
+A primary goal of hIOmon is to help simplify a variety of use-cases without sacrificing accuracy, precision, and relevance.

 Towards this goal, hIOmon has introduced features and capabilities such as those noted above (as examples, automatically-aggregated summary I/O metrics, the innovative hIOmon "Performance Threshold Range Metrics", and the DXTI metric).